How to change colors in crochet

 Method 2

 Step 1: With the same color that you are crocheting with, and intend to change.
-Insert hook into the first stitch, pick up the new color and yarn over, pull through the stitch, and loop on your hook to complete the slip stitch.
+Insert the hook into the first stitch, pick up the new color and yarn over, pull through the stitch, and loop on your hook to complete the slip stitch.

 Step 2: Apply a gentle tug (emphasis on a gentle tug, so this does not create any height difference in the round) on the previous color that you have just dropped.